Skip to content

 The phrase “All roads lead to Rome” has been around a long time (and is now the title of a movie!), but it’s also based on historical fact.

-As early as 238 B.C.E., the Romans used tons and tons of cobblestones to create 50,000 miles of roads linking every part of the Roman Empire together—and they all lead to Rome!
+As early as 238 B.C.E., the Romans used tons and tons of cobblestones to create 50,000 miles of roads linking every part of the Roman Empire together—and they all led to Rome!

 1400's to Late 18th Century

-During the earlier part of the medieval era, the approach to road building in Europe was much the same as health and hygiene.
-In other words, it wasn’t a big priority, and no one really understood why it was important.
+During the earlier part of the medieval era, the approach to road building in Europe was much the same as that to health and hygiene.
+In other words, it wasn’t a big priority.
 In fact, during this period, most roads that weren’t left over from the Roman era were nothing more than dirt and mud that had been packed down by the movement of horses and carts.

 That meant that most towns and villages featured muddy tracks, rutted by cartwheels.

-It may have been the difficulty in constructing paved roads, or a shortage of materials or skilled labor that prevented cobblestone road paving.
+It may have been the difficulty in constructing paved roads, or a shortage of materials or skilled labor, that prevented the paving of cobblestone roads.
 Eventually, however, the benefits of cobblestone roads once again got the priority it deserved, and laws were passed making road maintenance (and cobblestone road construction) mandatory.
+And the use of cobblestones wasn't limited to roads, as cobblestones embedded in mortar were used to construct the walls of colonial-style homes

 The Golden 19th Century